Durango Ragtime and Early Jazz Festival

 Frederick Hodges is hailed by the press as one of the best concert pianists in the world, and has established a reputation specializing in late romantic music as well as Ragtime, Broadway and Hollywood musicals of the first half of the 20th century by America's best composers, such as George Gershwin and Cole Porter.
 He maintains a busy concert schedule of stage, television, radio, and film appearances around the globe.

 Additionally, he is a much sought-after silent-film accompanist for both live performances and DVD.
-He performs regularly at the Hollywood Heritage Museum, the Niles Essanay Silent Film Museum in California, the Cinecon Film Festival in Hollywood, The TCM Classic Film Festival in Hollywood, The San Francisco Silent Film Festival, and at other silent film festivals around the country.
+He performs regularly at the Hollywood Heritage Museum, the Niles Essanay Silent Film Museum in California, the Cinecon Film Festival in Hollywood, the TCM Classic Film Festival in Hollywood, the San Francisco Silent Film Festival, and at other silent film festivals around the country.
 He also performs at music festivals such as the Sacramento Music Festival, the West Coast Ragtime Festival, and the Sedalia Scott Joplin Ragtime Festival.
 His website is www.frederickhodges.com.

 One can’t imagine the vintage music scene today without the influence of Donald Neely, the founder of the long-running Royal Society Jazz Orchestra.
 The California based bandleader, multi-instrumentalist, vocalist, composer and arranger has nearly 50 years of musical experience playing tunes from the 1920s and 30s.
 He expanded the audience for hot syncopated music beyond the Bay Area without sacrificing authenticity.
 Dapper Don, with his silver hair and mustache making him look like the elder statesman he has become, still performs around California with other bands as well as his own 11 piece Royal Society Jazz Orchestra.